 Back when I studied AS English Language, we came across kennings.
 Kennings are hilarious, they’re a set of words used to describe something without saying what the thing actually is.
 Loki, the Nose trickster, not the Marvel rendition which doesn’t resemble the actual figure at all, had quite a lot of kennings.
 A few of them are Blood Brother to Odin, Flame-Hair, Sky-Walker, Father of Monsters, and the ever-popular Lie-Smith.
 I made up the kenning Trash-Talker, because that’s what flyting is, and Loki was a master at it.

-Beowulf features the use of kennings.
-You’d be hard-pressed to find a line that doesn’t have one.
-Ancient-Literature.com translates some kennings found in the poem.
+Beowulf features the use of kennings, you’d be hard-pressed to find a line that doesn’t have one.
+Ancient-Literature.com translates some of the kennings found in the poem.
 Here are six of them: battle-sweat (blood), sleep of the sword (death), raven-harvest (a corpse/corpses), ring-giver (a king), earth-hall (burial mound), stout-hearted (brave).

 The Middle English classic, the standard of text for its time, The Canterbury Tales by Geoffrey Chaucer, on the other hand, doesn’t have kennings.
 In fact, The Canterbury Tales tells you exactly what it is.